 Examines teaching techniques/strategies for secondary classroom.
 Focus upon instructional materials in various areas of secondary certification; use of media; and micro-teaching.
-Thirty-hour field experience in candidate's major discipline is required.
+Thirty-hour field experience in candidate's major discipline required.
 May not be taken as a directed study.
 Prerequisites: Edu 407 and admission to School of Education or permission of instructor.

-Edu 411 History and Philosophy of Education

-A senior-level seminar in teacher education.
+Edu 411 History and Philosophy of Education 3 credit hours A senior-level seminar in teacher education.
 Candidates will read and discuss books with strong literary and intellectual content.
-Comprehensive fifteen-hour field experience in an area high school is required.
+Comprehensive fifteen-hour field experience in an area high school required.
 Prerequisite: Admission to School of Education or permission of instructor.

-Edu 412 Curriculum and Classroom Management for the Middle Grades 3 credit hours This course acquaints the candidate with the philosophy and organization of the middle school, appropriate curriculum concepts, discipline strategies, and classroom management.
+Curriculum and Classroom Management for the Middle Grades Edu 412 3 credit hours This course acquaints the candidate with the philosophy and organization of the middle school, appropriate curriculum concepts, discipline strategies, and classroom management.
 Fifteen field hours required.
 Prerequisites: Admission to School of Education, junior status, and sixty hours of field experience.

-Curriculum and Classroom Management Edu 413

-Acquaints the candidate with management techniques and theory, effective classroom environments, discipline techniques, effective classroom behaviors, conferencing, observation and report-writing skills.
+Edu 413 Curriculum and Classroom Management 3 credit hours Acquaints the candidate with management techniques and theory, effective classroom environments, discipline techniques, effective classroom behaviors, conferencing, observation and report-writing skills.
 Fifteen field hours required.
 Prerequisites: Admission to School of Education, junior status, and sixty hours of field experience.

-Edu 414 Practicum - IECE Infant/Toddler

-Supervised intervention experience during the semester immediately preceding clinical practice.
+3 credit hours Edu 414 Practicum - IECE Infant/Toddler Supervised intervention experience during the semester immediately preceding clinical practice.
 Focuses on the assessment, design, and implementation of systematic intervention with infants and toddlers and their families.
 Shadowing of early intervention specialists such as First Steps or other providers.
 Interventions may occur in centers, in family homes, or with in-patient or out-patient therapists.
 Prerequisites: Admission to School of Education and completion of Edu 310, Edu 311, and permission of instructor.

-Practicum - Elementary Edu 415
+Edu 415 Practicum - Elementary

-Supervised teaching experience during the semester immediately preceding clinical practice.
+1 credit hour Supervised teaching experience during the semester immediately preceding clinical practice.
 Focuses on the assessment, design, and implementation of systemic instruction and collaboration for Elementary grades.
 Required 50 field hours and meetings with instructor.